Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

 The game delivers a charming and emotionally engaging experience, making players feel genuinely responsible for the fish society.
-Its cute and lively atmosphere is complemented by a heartfelt story with meaningful plot twists.
+It features a cute, lively atmosphere with a heartfelt story that includes meaningful emotional plot twists.

 • “Finally, a city builder where I’m emotionally responsible for fish society.”